DanielZhuGY/Titanic_SurvivalPred/README.md

 ## Result

-The accuracy of this model is around 75%.（Not stable, sometimes the accuracy will drop down to 70%）
+The accuracy of this model is 77%.

 ### Future work

-In SGD function.
-The code can be optimized.
-1.Choosing batch_Data from the Data_pool randomly but not repeated.
-2.Adjust the batch size.

 Apply Neural Network on this task.